bahrus/xtal-method/README.md

 </my-component>
 ```

-Then my-component can be coded in such a way that it will "enable" it's light children after being slotted, and "poof", the children are now directly added to the shadow DOM, if we allow xtal-method to be passed the target (the Shadow DOM).
+Then my-component can be coded in such a way that it will "enable" its light children after being slotted, and "poof", the children are now directly added to the shadow DOM, if we allow xtal-method to be passed the target (the Shadow DOM).
 [TODO]

 I've tried doing the same trick with a template light child, and ran into a wall (maybe I'm missing something).
 But anyway, this approach would still allow the children to be dynamically generated.